 But hold off on the artichokes for now, despite their abundant fiber and great taste.
 Why?
 Because you're also looking at 13 carbohydrate grams and 60 calories for a single artichoke.
-All that, BTW, before you've even added the butter or dip...which not many can forgo without angst.
+All that, BTW, before you've even added the butter or dip...which few of us can forgo without angst.
 So, maybe give Artie a miss for awhile if you're trying to slim down...

 Lighten up, as well,

-on the carrots and spuds, neither that helpful in a vegetable diet you're using to lose weight.
+on the carrots and spuds, neither of them particularly helpful in a vegetable diet you're using to lose weight.
 Although the two of them do provide some good stuff

 nutritionally, they also carry a load of starch and/or sugar...as do